mesonbuild/meson/docs/markdown/Reference-manual.md

 - `install_dir` the subdirectory to install the generated file to (e.g. `share/myproject`), if omitted or given the value of empty string, the file is not installed.
+- `install_mode` *(added 0.47.0)* specify the file mode in symbolic format and optionally the owner/uid and group/gid for the installed files.
 - `output` the output file name (since v0.41.0, may contain `@PLAINNAME@` or `@BASENAME@` substitutions).
 In configuration mode, the permissions of the input file (if it is specified) are copied to